webmonkey/shockduino/README.md

 ## Hardware

-Initially using an RFduino and an ADXL375 accelerometer
+Initially using an [RFduino](http://www.rfduino.com/) and an [ADXL375](http://www.analog.com/en/products/mems/mems-accelerometers/adxl375.html) accelerometer.

+### Prototype

+The prototype design is using an [RFduino dev board](http://www.rfduino.com/product/rfd22102-rfduino-dip/index.html), [RFduino USB shield](http://www.rfduino.com/product/rfd22121-usb-shield-for-rfduino/index.html) and an [ADXL375Z eval board](http://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/EVAL-ADXL375.html) all slung together on a prototyping breadboard.

+Connections between the RFduino and ADXL375:
+- Ground is common
+- 3.3v from the RFduino is connected to VIO and VS
+- SCL is connected between GPIO pins 3,4,5,6 to SDO,SCL,SDA,CS

 ## Project Plan

 ### Prototype Hardware

-- [ ] Connect up hardware and verify it works
+- [x] Connect up hardware and verify it works

 ### Prototype Software